cccbauer/MURFI-user-manual/murfi-rt-PyProject/README.md

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++`

-### 3) Now we are ready to acquire a Resting State scam fpr Network extraction.:
+### 3) Now we are ready to acquire the Resting State scan for Network Extraction.:

 From the `/home/rt/murfi-rt-PyProject/scripts` folder we continue to prepare MURFI

-`source feedback.sh sub-test resting`
+`source feedback.sh sub-test ses-localizer run-01 resting_state`

 This will pop up MURFI interface ready to receive 250 Resting State images from the Scanner like this:

 ![alt text](https://github.com/cccbauer/MURFI-user-manual/blob/main/png/resting.png?raw=true)

-Now you can start the Resting State scan or alternatively run the Resting State simmulation like this:
+Now you can start the Resting State scan on the scanner or alternatively run the Resting State simmulation like this:

 Open a new terminal and from